MarkusSifft/QuantumCatch/README.md

 (integration of the stochastic master equation) is implemented via the QuTiP toolbox whereas the calculation of polyspectra from Hamiltonians or measurements traces recorded in the lab is performed as described in [this paper](https://link.aps.org/doi/10.1103/PhysRevB.98.205143) and [this paper](https://arxiv.org/abs/2011.07992) which also shows the utilization of quantum polyspectra to extract Hamiltonian parameters from a quantum measurement.

+The quantum polyspectra approach enable the characterization of very general quantum systems that may include
+* Environmental damping
+* Measurement backaction (Zeno effect) and arbitrary measurement strength
+* Coherent quantum dynamics
+* Stochastic in- and out-tunneling
+* Single-photon measurements
+* Additional detector noise
+* Simultaneous measurement of non-commuting observables
+* Incorporation of temperatures
+* Completely automatic analysis of arbitrary measurement traces
+* Covers all limiting case of weak spin noise measurements, strong measurements resulting in quantum jumps, and single photon sampling

 [This poster](Examples/Overview_Poster.pdf) provides an overview of the quantum polyspectra approach to quantum system characterization.
 Here is a brief summary: The analysis of a continuous measurement record 𝑧(𝑡) poses a fundamental challenge in